Sitecore/sitecore-marketplace-sdk/packages/client/README.md

 - Queries support one-off data requests and subscriptions for live updates.
 - Mutations trigger state changes or HTTP requests in Sitecore.
   > [!TIP]
-  > Inspired by React Query, the query/mutation API manages internal state, loading status, and error handling.
+  > Inspired by GraphQL and React Query, the query/mutation API manages internal state, loading status, and error handling.

 The `client` package is required for all Marketplace apps.